pipiscrew/timeline/notes/whenatkitchen.md

     * Coffee running TOO SLOW (more than 35 seconds) = make the grind coarser
       *  if your shot pulls too slowly it tastes over extracted.

+Extraction always happens like this:

+1. The first things to be extracted are bright, sour, flavorful acids
+2. Next come the aromatic oils, sugars, and most flavors
+3. Lastly come the lower notes and bitter tannins

+Perfectly extracted espresso is flavorful, aromatic, and has a pleasant balance of bright acids and deeper bitter notes.
+It should taste like a symphony of flavors in harmony.
+This happens by extracting just the right amount of solids, oils, acids, and other things from the grounds.

 ### Illy.Guatemala
 https://www.illy.com/en-us/eshop/coffee/whole-bean-coffee/arabica-selection-whole-bean-coffee-guatemala/6990ST